blackbhc/refactor/README.md

 ## Design scheme <a href="#contents"><font size=4>(contents)</font></a> <a id="scheme"></a>

-At particular synchronized time steps:
+The on-the-fly analysis is done at specified synchronized time steps.
+Its workflow is:

+!!!!!
+To be updated!

 <a id="workflow"></a>